lechieutung2003/dss-task-allocation/README.md

     On client side (frontend or mobile app), put `Accept-Language` to your request, you will see the translated contents.

 ## Create user by shell
-1. Virtual environment and setup shell
+1. Virtual environment and create account
 ```
 .\venv\Scripts\activate
 cd backend